My 21-day sugar detox is officially over!

 .8.
 Fuelling for a long run

-Normally on a long run I take gluten free amazeballs, or a gel, or dried fruit.
-Alas this time around all I took was half an apple.
-I also ate some nuts before hand.
+Normally in a long run, I take gluten-free amazeballs, a gel, or dried fruit.
+Alas, this time around all I took was half an apple.
+I also ate some nuts beforehand.

 One thing is for certain.
 While the apple did help, it didn’t give me the boost I needed.
 It’s just as well this was a training run, and training runs are what you do all your testing in.
 While apples may work, I need something more.